CEMRSR/portfoliow/docs/development/README.md

 ## Introduction

-This section provides comprehensive documentation for developers working on the bjornmelin-platform-io project.
+This section provides comprehensive documentation for developers working on the kegabmaranan-platform-io project.
 Our development process emphasizes code quality, security, and maintainable architecture.

 ## Documentation Structure